KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

 ?? is a picture in order?

-?? this may be more of an internal implementation detail
+?? this may be more of an internal implementation detail (consider coloring internal details someway)
    - of public interest
-     * xx IFormMeta creation (?? briefly discussed in Sample, and detailed furhter in API)
+     * xx IFormMeta creation (briefly discussed in Sample, and detailed furhter in API)
-     * xx registration ?? discuss each in appriate section (below)
+     * xx registration discuss each in appropriate section (below)
      * boundary input/output ?? key item (below)
      * app-specific processing ?? discuss in appropriate sections (below)